omelhoro/devshop-vtex/README.md

 https://devshop-vtex.igor-fischer.rocks

+How to start locally with live reload?

+    npm i
+    npm run dev

+And then go to http://localhost:3000

 ## Tarefas e priorização

 * Determinar o preço do desenvolvedor a partir de informações do seu perfil do GitHub, como por exemplo: followers, repos, stars, commits, etc.